-Jim Murray is the professional development leader of Dickstein Shapiro’s Insurance Coverage Group, the leader of its Bankruptcy Insurance Practice, and a member of the firm’s Executive Committee.
+Jim Murray is a partner in Dickstein Shapiro’s Insurance Coverage Group and a member of the firm’s Executive Committee.
 He is a nationally-recognized trial lawyer with more than 25 years of courtroom experience.
 He assisted his clients in securing more than $400 million in insurance recoveries in the last two years alone and well over $1 billion in the last decade on matters involving almost every line of insurance.

 In 2013 and 2011, Law360 named him an MVP in Insurance Coverage (one of only two insurance coverage attorneys ever to receive this recognition twice).
 In Chambers USA: America’s Leading Lawyers for Business, commentators have credited Jim with "as much start-to-finish trial experience as any coverage lawyer out there” and with “the ability to earn immediate respect in the courtroom.”
 In the 2014 edition of Chambers, one client observed that he “has the ability to be a consummate professional but speaks in layman’s terms to the jury.
 He’s a very personable, straightforward individual who has the ability to cut to the chase.”
 His trial experience is broad, including insurance coverage and bad faith, securities and bank fraud, professional liability, trademark infringement and environmental contribution matters.

 AREAS OF CONCENTRATION